IHC order suspending Sharifs’ sentence challenged

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: The National Accountability Bureau (NAB) on Monday challenged in the Supreme Court the earlier decision of the Islamabad High Court (IHC) suspending the sentences given to former prime minister Nawaz Sharif, his daughter Maryam Nawaz and his son-in-law Capt (retd) Safdar in the Supreme Court (SC).
+ISLAMABAD: The National Accountability Bureau (NAB) on Monday challenged in the Supreme Court the earlier decision of the Islamabad High Court (IHC) suspending sentences given to former prime minister Nawaz Sharif, his daughter Maryam Nawaz and his son-in-law Capt (R) Safdar in the Supreme Court (SC).

-ISLAMABAD: The National Accountability Bureau (NAB) on Monday challenged in the Supreme Court the earlier decision of the Islamabad High Court (IHC) suspending the sentences given to former prime minister Nawaz Sharif, his daughter Maryam Nawaz and his son-in-law Capt (retd) Safdar in the Supreme Court (SC).
+ISLAMABAD: The National Accountability Bureau (NAB) on Monday challenged in the Supreme Court the earlier decision of the Islamabad High Court (IHC) suspending sentences given to former prime minister Nawaz Sharif, his daughter Maryam Nawaz and his son-in-law Capt (R) Safdar in the Supreme Court (SC).

 Comments